The Best Pressure Washer of 2020

 Related: Buying Advice for Pressure Washers

 When it comes to getting the most value out of a pressure washer for your own individual applications, there are a few different ways to go about it.
 If you require the highest level of performance and you know you're hard on your tools, we suggest you purchase the Simpson MSH3125 MegaShot.
 It's a bit more expensive than many of the models in our review, but the cleaning power is closer to a professional tier than that of the average consumer model.
-As far as the electric model with the most power, the Ryobi RY142300 does a better job than models that cost more.
-If you don't need a professional level of performance, but you'd still like a washer that offers decent performance at a reasonable price — check out our Best Buy Award winner the SunJoe SPX3000.
-If all you're looking for is something that offers much better pressure than a garden hose, but won't take up a ton of space, won't be hard to lug around, and won't hit your pocketbook too hard we'd say go with the Greenworks GPW 1501.
+As far as the electric model with the most power, the SunJoe SPX3500 is worth every dime considering its high degree of effectiveness.
+If you don't need a professional level of performance, but you'd still like a washer that offers decent performance at a reasonable price — check out the SunJoe SPX3000.
+Some folks are looking for a machine that offers better pressure than a garden hose but don't want a large expensive model.
+For those people, we recommend the Greenworks GPW 1501.

 Earning a score of 10 out 10 for this metric is the Simpson MSH3125 MegaShot.
 This gas-powered model is what our professional tool testing team described as "beastly" when it came to its performance in every one of our cleaning variables and assessments.
 The MegaShot was exceptionally impressive when it came to our nonobjective household use — it easily cleaned gutters, fences, and sidewalks.

-Scoring behind the gas-powered models, the Ryobi RY142300 earned a 6 out of 10.
-Boasting an impressive measurement of 2172.5 CU, it edged out the majority of the pressure washers in our review for this assessment.
-It holds its own with its gas-powered relatives when it comes to household tasks, and it was able to hold the bocce ball at a sustained distance of 3.75 feet up the testing trough.
+Scoring behind the gas-powered models, the SunJoe SPX3500 earned a 6 out of 10.
+Boasting an impressive measurement of 1782 cleaning units, it edged out the majority of the pressure washers in our review for this assessment.
+It holds its own with its gas-powered relatives when it comes to household tasks, and it was able to hold the bocce ball at a sustained distance of 3 feet up the testing trough.

 On account of their compact size and low weight, we scored both the Greenworks GPW1501 and the Ryobi RY141612 a 9 out of 10 for portability.
 Both of these models are lacking wheels altogether, which is fine because they have handles and are painless to pick up.
 The RY141612's stout profile makes it a cinch to store on a shelf or in the back of a vehicle, especially if you detach the hose and wand.